 Seagrass rug fibers are made from saltwater marsh plants, which are fast-growing and easy to harvest, making it an eco-friendly choice.
 The color tone of these natural rugs makes them very versatile and complimentary.
 The color tones of a seagrass rug can also add warmth to a space.
 This non-porous fiber is grown underwater and has a natural wax coating which makes it resistant to moisture and staining.
 This fiber has a light sheen and high durability.
 In comparison to rugs made with jute or sisal, seagrass is smoother underfoot.
 While this fiber is moisture resistant, it works best in a dry room, as it is vulnerable to mold and mildew and can be difficult to clean if stained.

-There are many rugs that are a blend of fibers.
+There are many rugs made from various fibers.
 In these rugs, fibers are blended to increase durability and enhance beauty.
 Wool is commonly blended with other rugs, as it can be expensive but adds a great deal of durability and softness.
 Fibers like cotton or nylon are often blended with wool to lower the price.
 When buying a rug made from various types of fiber, you should always pay close attention to the manufacturer’s instructions for care.

 How Rugs Are Made